andjimbon/andjimbon.github.io/Kmeans_clustering.md

     df = pd.concat(sp500_stocks,axis=1)
 ```

-Once stock data is into a Pandas dataframe, We are ready to start the K-Means investigation.
+Once stock data is into a Pandas dataframe, we are ready to start the K-Means investigation.

 ### Selecting the number of Clusters